woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 8.1.1 - xxxx-xx-xx =
+* Fix - Do not hide PRB on cart and product page when there are required custom checkout fields.
 * Fix - Issue with subscription renewal when the `start_date` of the mandate is set in the past.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).